sjmikler/karaoker/README.md

 4. Install all the requirements
 5. Run `main.py`

-> If you need to download age restricted youtube video, you will be prompted to login (via pytube).
+> If you try to download age restricted youtube video, you will be prompted to login (via pytube).

 Whatever you set as `FINAL_DIRECTORY` is ready to be used by UltraStar.